yfralam/yfralam.github.io/content/posts/compsci/ai-pt1.md

 ## Abstract

 As some may know, I completed an undergraduate degree in computer science, primarily focusing on AI and reinforcement learning.
-Before what I know becomes too outdated, I'd like to detail my experience doing research on AI, some general thoughts on where AI is now, and why I decided to (for the most part) leave the field.
+Before what I know becomes too outdated, I'd like to detail my experience doing research on AI, some general thoughts and criticisms on where AI research is now, and why I decided to (for the most part) leave the field.

 Of course, one should take this entire manuscript with a heavy pinch of salt.
-One should always take care to not place much weight on people that speak outside of their fields.
+Competent individuals should almost always take care to not place much weight on people that speak outside of their fields.
 Much of what will be said here is opinion, and the scientific remarks may or may not be right (or simply just outdated).
 I am more than happy to be corrected in discussions.

 As the manuscript was getting a bit long, I've decided to split this into two parts, with the first being more my personal experience, and the second being some criticisms and opinions.